Home

 *Our Registered Olde English "Babydoll" Sheep are the newest miniature sheep addition to our farm.
 Babydolls, also considered a rare breed like the Shetlands, come in 2 colors--black (brown) and white.
 Wool staple for this breed is typically 1 1/2-2" and it is likened to cashmere.

 Because of its shorter staple length, "Babydoll" Wool is more difficult to process at home.
-However, it does blend well with Llama Wool and, though is has a higher lanolin content than Shetland Wool, is quite a luxurious wool in its own right.
+However, it does blend well with Llama, Alpaca, Shetland and other Wool and, though is has a higher lanolin content than Shetland Wool, is quite a luxurious wool in its own right.

 *An article featuring our Babydolls & how to make a Needle Felted Purse from their wool appeared in the Winter 2005 issue of Spin-Off Magazine.

-It is rewarding to raise the Llamas and Sheep on our farm--to know and love them, shear them, then process their fiber for spinning or felting.
+It is rewarding to raise Shetlands and Babydoll Sheep on our farm--to know and love them, shear them, then process their fiber for spinning or felting.
 And, we have much more fiber than we can ever personally use, so we offer you the following:

 Send mail to agl@amazinggracefarms.com with questions or comments about this web site.